 The goal of FFT is to establish healthier familial relationships, enhance connection and improve communication.
 These improvements can help family members become a better emotional support system for each other and help the person with bipolar disorder manage their disorder and overall well-being.

-Psychotherapy helps with a wide range of issues, such as low self-esteem, addiction, depression or family disputes.
+Psychotherapy helps individuals with a wide range of issues, such as low self-esteem, addiction, depression or family disputes.
 Anyone who is unable to cope with or is feeling overwhelmed by their problems can benefit from psychotherapy.

 During your first session, your therapist will collect information about you and your needs.
 You may be asked questions or to fill out a form with information about your current and past physical and emotional health.
 Keep in mind that it may take you and your therapist a few sessions to determine the best course of treatment based on your unique needs.